Exerra/karen-bot-docs/users/settings.md

 So this section will lay out the settings for Karen Bot.
 Settings can be changed by running `m!settings set [setting]`.

-!> All of them are disabled by default and they don;t get deleted when the bot is removed from the server
+!> All of them are disabled by default and they don't get deleted when the bot is removed from the server

 <table id="settingsTable">
 	<tr>